‘What is telecare?’ is an interesting question!

 Asthma monitoring

-Although it is easy to predict that telecare and telehealth technologies will merge, and although the clients and patients they benefit are often one and the same individuals, it is still useful — that is, less confusing in this stage of technological and linguistic evolution — to maintain a difference in the terms.
+Although it is easy to predict that telecare and telehealth technologies will merge, and although the clients and patients they benefit are often one and the same individuals, we believe that it is still useful — at this stage of technological and linguistic evolution — to maintain a difference between the terms ‘telecare’ and ‘telehealth’.
+In addition, early results from the WSD may indicate that the assumption that people need both technologies may not be true.
+This needs further investigation.

 However, just as people want entertainment, not necessarily a TV, some people also need a service that helps them to stay independent, with dignity.
 The technology should only be one means to that end.